-These manuscripts, typically covered Scriptures or relevant literature, were penned down in elaborate fonts and then gilded in various manners by the goldsmiths.
-Such manuscripts were extensively produced in Anglo-Saxon England, Carolingian and Ottonian Empires in Continental Europe as well as in the Byzantine Empire.
+These manuscripts, which typically covered Scriptures or relevant literature, were penned down in elaborate fonts and then gilded in various manners by the goldsmiths.
+Such manuscripts were extensively produced in Anglo-Saxon England, Carolingian, and Ottonian Empires in Continental Europe as well as in the Byzantine Empire.

 Apart from illuminated manuscripts and mosaic arts, goldsmiths also produced a large variety of other types of art pieces in medieval Europe.
-Like most of the art commissioned in the early and High Middle Ages, the art pieces of goldsmiths were typically related to religious themes.
+Like most of the art commissioned in the early and high medieval periods, the art pieces of goldsmiths were typically related to religious themes.

-Notable types of art produced by the goldsmiths during this period included golden holy reliquaries often used in religious ceremonies as well as items of personal use by different monarchs such as golden sceptres, crowns and textiles with golden lining.
+Notable types of art produced by the goldsmiths during this period included golden holy reliquaries often used in religious ceremonies as well as items of personal use by different monarchs such as golden scepters, crowns, and textiles with golden lining.

 Given their extensive expertise in engraving and embossing, the goldsmiths in medieval Europe also played an important role in transporting these techniques to print where they eventually developed independently of the use of gold.

-Goldsmiths also excelled in using innovative techniques such as enameling which allows glass to be fused with a precious metals like gold, enabling the creation of a highly colourful gold-made piece of art.
-Other medieval techniques used by medieval goldsmiths included basse-taille which allows them to create low-relief gold patterns to be filled by enamel.
+Goldsmiths also excelled in using innovative techniques such as enameling which allows the glass to be fused with precious metals like gold, enabling the creation of a highly colorful gold-made piece of art.
+Other medieval techniques used by medieval goldsmiths included basse-taille which allows them to create low-relief gold patterns to be filled with enamel.